in

 High gloss: As the term implies, showcase high-gloss finishes showcase a shiny appearance, almost like a lacquer finish.
 The amount of sheen will depend on how the light hits the surface.

-Glazed: A glazed cabinet finish, which is commonly used when applying faux finishes, can change the color and texture of cabinetry.
 To highlight the details in the wood graining, a glazed finish can be applied over paint or stain.
 These finishes, usually hand-rubbed, often necessitate several rounds of sanding and re-staining.

 Waterborne: Eco-friendly manufacturers provide a waterborne ultra-violet (UV) finish on high-performance cabinets designed to be environmentally friendly.
 Resistant to scratches, low in volatile organic compounds (VOCs), and formaldehyde-free, the waterborne finish is a great choice.

 Waterborne finishes have less downtime between application and use because they are dispersed in water.
 These solutions meet or exceed stringent regulatory requirements while meeting or exceeding the highest performance standards.
-This finish dries quickly and then requires UV light to cure.
-Kitchen cabinets that have been varnished, stained, or painted have a similar look.

 Thermafoil: Thermafoil is a scratch-resistant surface vacuum-sealed to MDF after being thermally glued.
 Thermofoil cabinets are a good option ideal for a lifestyle that involves a lot of activity in the kitchen because it’s simple to keep clean.
 White or linen are the only colors available.

-Are Flat Panel Kitchen Cabinets More Expensive?
+Are Flat-Panel Kitchen Cabinets More Expensive?

-Kitchen with flat panel cabinets, tile flooring countertops, sink, faucet, and windowsUsing flat panel cabinets for your kitchen will typically cost less.
-The needed kitchen cabinet materials and skills when creating the elaborate designs, such as trim work, beadboard, or other design details, are eliminated.
+Using flat panel cabinets for your kitchen will typically cost less.
+The needed kitchen cabinet materials and skills when creating elaborate designs, such as trim work, beadboard, or other design details, are eliminated.
 In addition, it requires less time and materials to construct.

 However, keep in mind that the cabinet material you choose will significantly impact the cost of your kitchen renovation or build.
 You get what you pay for when it comes to cabinet materials.
-Almost always, the more durable wood, the higher the cost.

-Painted flat panel kitchen cabinets are less expensive than wood cabinets since the materials are less significant.
-Its durability is more of a priority than its graining or appearance.
-Aiming for a painted flat panel kitchen cabinet can be a DIY project that significantly cuts your project’s cost.
+Painted flat panel kitchen cabinets are less expensive than wood options since the materials are less significant.
+Its durability is more of a priority than its graining, ornamentation, or appearance.

-What Are Flat Panel Kitchen Cabinets Called?
+What Are Flat-Panel Kitchen Cabinets Called?

-Kitchen with flat panel cabinets, tile flooring countertops, sink, faucet, and windowsUnlike a set of trimmed doors that can be seen individually, flat kitchen cabinets, also known as flat slab kitchen cabinets, appear to be one continuous plane.
+Unlike a set of trimmed doors that can be seen individually, flat kitchen cabinets, also known as flat slabs, appear to be one continuous plane.
 Although the doors can still be distinguished, they have a uniform appearance.

-Shaker Vs. Flat Panel Cabinets
+Flat Panel Vs. Shaker Cabinets

-Kitchen with white shaker cabinets, center island, countertop, oven, stove, range hood, and pendant lightsShaker cabinets have become increasingly popular in recent years.
+Shaker cabinets have become increasingly popular in recent years.
 A flat panel distinguishes them with a raised frame running the length of the cabinet.
 You’ve most likely seen this look before.

 With the popularity of the modern farmhouse look, this style, which was once considered traditional, has become more modern.
-Shaker cabinets complement modern farmhouse kitchens, while slab front cabinets complement modern, mid-century modern, and contemporary homes.
+Shaker cabinets complement modern farmhouse kitchens, while slab front designs complement modern, mid-century modern, and contemporary homes.

-Mixing Shaker And Flat Panel Cabinets
+Mixing Flat Panel And Shaker Cabinets

-Kitchen with lighting fixtures, dining area, countertop, backsplash, shaker, and flat panel cabinetsShaker cabinets have the advantage of blending in with other styles.
-Shaker cabinet doors can be mixed with flat panel cabinets.
-These are ideal for smaller doors, and combining the two styles breaks up the kitchen’s uniformity.
+Shaker cabinets have the advantage of blending in with other styles.
+Shaker cabinet doors can be mixed with flat panels.
+These products are ideal for smaller doors, and combining the two styles breaks up the kitchen’s uniformity.

 See more related content in our article about shaker cabinets vs raised panel on this page.